aspose-words-cloud/aspose-words-cloud-docs/words/release-notes/2022/22-8/_index.md

 ## Words Cloud Changes

 - Improved performance when working with Azure Cloud Storage
-- Fixed styles/formatting issue when converting "DOCX to HTML"
+- Fixed styles/formatting error when converting DOCX to HTML
 - Fixed import algorithms in AppendDocument API (when `KeepSourceFormatting` option is enabled)